 Because modern consumers want more than a product catalog hastily uploaded onto your website, your intention should be the same online as it is in store: leveraging product placement to maximize conversions.
 This can be achieved through multiple tactics.
 For instance, you could pin specific products to the first spot on a search results page, or you could rank certain items higher near a particular holiday by creating specific search rules.
-Basically, your e-commerce site search should be another way to place products in front of the online shopper at the most opportune time.
+Basically, the best e-commerce search engine you could buy would offer another way to place products in front of the online shopper at the most opportune time.

 And, since merchandising and your search bar are two peas in the e-commerce pod, you’ll have to make sure the search bar on your commerce website is up to snuff and can surface relevant results that speak to your customer.
 Similar to traditional merchandising, the way you display your products is completely up to you and your business goals.
-To hit the metrics you want, it’s imperative to curate search results that guide and engage your customer and encourage them to make a final purchase.
+To hit the metrics you want, it’s imperative to curate search results that guide and engage your customers and encourage them to make a final purchase.

 What Does Your E-Commerce Search Solution Need To Succeed?

 Instead of taking the manual route and building an e-commerce site search engine from scratch, invest in an intelligent, automated, and personalized search tool with the perfect balance of AI intelligence and merchandiser control.
 This way, you don’t have to overload your e-commerce team and can still create a better search experience with relevant results.
 For those looking to invest in site search solutions, these are a few essential features to consider before making the big leap.

 Contextual knowledge is extremely valuable when you’re having an in-person conversation with someone.
 Your tone, delivery, and body language convey meaning to the person on the other end of the exchange.
-On e-commerce sites, certain product search engines available on the market often miss out on the nuances of human speech, though.
+On e-commerce sites, certain product search engines often miss out on the nuances of human speech, though.